 Blackwater, Greywater, and White Water

-The drain lines in your Chicago multi-unit building drain black and greywater from your toilets, showers, sinks, dishwashers and other water-using appliances and sends it to the water treatment plant for sanitation.
+The drain lines in your Chicago multi-unit building drain black and greywater from your toilets, showers, sinks, dishwashers, and other water-using appliances and send it to the water treatment plant for sanitation.
 When your horizontal drain lines are clogged it can send this filthy water onto the floors and down through the ceiling of your high-rise building, causing major damage and presenting a health hazard to your residents.
 The degree of hazard is dependent on whether the water is classified as black or grey.